Military deployment checklist: 7 ways to prepare your finances

 Protect your credit score

 If possible, try to let your creditors and other financial institutions know that you’ll be deployed 60 days before you leave.
 Doing so ensures that you’ll avoid card shutoffs, and lets you designate a point of contact in your absence.
-In addition, you can set up active-duty alerts with your bank to reduce the risk of identity theft and freeze your credit to limit anyone attempting to fraudulently apply for credit in your name.
+In addition, you can set up active-duty alerts with your bank to reduce the risk of identity theft and to limit anyone attempting to fraudulently apply for credit in your name.

 Make sure your legal documents are current